sap-tutorials/How-Tos/tutorials/2017/02/codejam-gettingstarted-hxe/codejam-gettingstarted-hxe.md

 The first step is of course to sign up and register for [SAP.com](http://developers.sap.com) this will enable your user and make future steps much easier.

-Now proceed to [SAP HANA, express edition](https://www.sap.com/developer/topics/sap-hana-express.html) product page where you will see the steps listed as well as more information on what exactly HXE is.
+Now proceed to [SAP HANA, express edition](https://www.sap.com/developer/topics/sap-hana-express.html) product page where you will see the steps listed as well as more information on what exactly SAP HANA, express edition is.

 ![HXE](2.png)